bartificer/programming-by-stealth/docs/pbs84.md

 console.log(osPrefs1);
 ```

 Notice the annoying duplication of `bob` and `alice`.
 Why is this?
-To the left of the `:` these are key names, to the right, values.
+To the left of the `:` these are key names; to the right, they are values.
 Since the variable containing the desired value has the same name as the desired key, we get duplication.

 Since ES 6 we can remove this duplication like so: